 And if you are lactose intolerant it can lead to excessive gas, bloating, and constipation.

 So, to make sure dairy isn't the cause of your constipation try to completely avoid it for a couple of weeks.

 If you become regular again in that time then it may have been the dairy products that were the problem.

 A big cause of constipation is when people live a life that is too sedentary.

 As too much sitting around and not enough exercise can cause muscles to weaken, and this includes your intestinal muscles.

 So, if you're suffering from a bout of constipation make an effort to get yourself active again.

-This will strengthen your muscles and get your internal organs working and moving again including your bowels.
+This will strengthen your muscles and

 Also yoga is great for keeping your internal organs healthy and functioning well too.